-This leads us nicely into our next area of consideration, shipping insurance.
-Don’t scrimp in this area.
+However, if shipping is a necessity, don’t scrimp in this shipping insurance.
 Imagine your work is lost, stolen, or damaged, and you have no insurance?
 Your customer will need to be refunded, you’ve spent money on shipping, and your work is irreplaceable.

 Most shipping companies like UPS or FedEx will offer insurance that covers the basics.
 If, however, you’re sending more valuable items, research what your carrier protects you against, and more importantly, what they don’t.
 If necessary, look into taking out your own comprehensive insurance policy to cover the areas your carrier won’t reimburse you for.
 It might seem tedious to do this right from the start of selling your art online, however, if anything were to happen you’ll be so glad you were prepared.

 Tip: It’s a nice touch to add a personal note with each delivery, thanking customers for their order.
-You could also ask them to review you online and follow you on social media.
+You could also ask them to review you online and follow you on social media and tag your brand when they hang your art.
 This is an effortless way to build a rapport with your customers so put a bit of thought into your unboxing experience.